happycamper1129/angular-project/README.md

 ## Developer Notes

-I generate the minified file using `uglify-js2`, to install run `npm install -g uglifyjs`.
-Then to minify the file run (on UNIX based command prompt, this may differ for windows computers): `uglifyjs -m -c unsafe:true textAngular.js > textAngular.min.js`
+I generate the minified file using `uglify-js2`, to install run `npm install -g uglify-js`.
+Then to minify the file run (on UNIX based command prompt, this may differ for windows computers): `uglifyjs -m -v textAngular.js > textAngular.min.js`
 Any pull request must have the new version of the minified file.

 ## License